mastan-shariff/rebase/readme.md

-this is my first com
+this is my first commit.
+git and github